 A third stage can be reached, in which it is claimed that a failure, when properly interpreted, is in fact the goal.
 It as though the archer shoots at a target on a stand.
 His arrow falls short and sticks in the ground, but he runs up and detaches the target from the stand, makes a hole in the centre, and then drapes it round his arrow, claiming that he has hit the gold.

 In spiritual training, this last becomes the doctrine of “humbly carrying out menial tasks, with no egoistic aspirations to wider horizons of experience.
 Just humble workers.”
 Sometimes people have given up spiritual aspiration and are satisfied only with this role.
 Outwardly (and often ostentatiously) humble, and inwardly self-righteous and arrogant, such students spread apathy all around.
 The divine fire in them is veiled under a thick smoke of self-deception, arising from underlying fear.
 They keep busy against the advancing edge of Nothing.

-These charicatures illustrate the human weakness of trying to cover up failure by pretending that it has not been failure after all.
-Instead of striving to attain the goal the self-deceivers adapt the goal to their own-hearted efforts.
-It is a parallel process to a religious fatalist’s: “We are not meant to succeed.
-When Ralph Neder began his campaign in the 1960’s to force the car manufacturers to change some of the death-trap designs, he was at first unsuccessful.
-But he did not say, “the public is too stupid, too selfish, too short-sighted, to listen to me.”
-He changed his technique of speaking and writing to meet the various audiences, and became in fact one of the most successful propagandists of the era; the car manufacturers were forced too redesign their cars.
+These caricatures illustrate the human weakness of trying to cover up failure by pretending that it has not been failure after all.
+Instead of striving to attain the goal the self-deceivers adapt the goal to their own half-hearted efforts.
+It is a parallel process to a religious fatalist’s: “We are not meant to succeed.”
+When Ralph Nader began his campaign in the 1960’s to force the car manufacturers to change some of the death-trap designs, he was at first unsuccessful.
+But he did not say, “The public is too stupid, too selfish, too short-sighted, to listen to me.”
+Instead he changed his technique of speaking and writing to meet the various audiences, and became in fact one of the most successful propagandists of the era.
+The car manufacturers were forced to redesign their cars.

 © Trevor Leggett